 - A U.S. passport

-3. Provide proof of residence (local address)
+Proof of Residence (local address)

 - A current and valid Wisconsin driver license or identification card or any other official identification card or license issued by a Wisconsin governmental body or unit.
 NOTE: Your driver’s license must have your current, local address in order to qualify.
 If your driver’s license lists an address other than your current, local address, this item will not work as proof of residence.

 - The UWSP Voter ID Enrollment Letter, as long as it lists your current, local (mailing) address.
 (If necessary, before printing the document, be sure to update your mailing address on

 - Employer issued ID card with cardholder photo and your current address.